mikkkee/gifer-electron/README.md

 # gifer-electron
-GIF maker built with electron
+A GIF animation maker built with electron

 # Play with gifer-electron